4 Focus-Areas for Creating a Trauma-Informed Ministry

 Empowerment

 One of the common effects of trauma is for people to lose any sense of control over the outcome of their life.
-A child who’s been subjected to abuse for as long as she can remember develops the assumption that his situation is normal and unchangeable.
+A child who’s been subjected to abuse for as long as she can remember develops the assumption that this situation is normal and unchangeable.
 A child who is relentlessly bullied in school year after year sees that experience as the way life is—and always will be.
 This despair often bleeds into other areas of life.

 Trauma-informed care providers are careful to communicate empowerment to the people they serve.
 They refer to clients as “survivors” and not “victims.”
 They help people learn new and healthier coping skills when facing negative situations.
 And they often give children a voice in what their treatment looks like.